Regression-type analysis for block maxima on block maxima: Application to stock markets

-A key goal of the analysis will be to learn about the degree of association of extreme losses in both of these markets through the lenses of our model, and thus we focus on modeling negative log returns, which can be regarded as a proxy for losses, and which consist of first differences of prices on a log-scale; the resulting data for NASDAQ and NYSE is denoted below as $\{(X_i, Y_i)\}_{i = 1}^n$.
+A key goal of the analysis will be to learn about spillover between extreme losses in these markets through the lenses of our model, and thus we focus on modeling negative log returns, which can be regarded as a proxy for losses, and which consist of first differences of prices on a log-scale; the resulting sequence of $m$ componentwise weekly maxima losses for NASDAQ and NYSE is denoted below as $\{(\mathcal{X}_i, \mathcal{Y}_i)\}_{i = 1}^m$.
 The sample period under analysis is sufficiently broad to cover a variety of major downturns and selloffs including, for example, those related with the 2007--2010 subprime mortgage crisis, the ongoing China--US trade war, and with the 2020 COVID-19 pandemic.
-We take weekly maxima of negative log returns adjusted for heteroskedasticity by fitting GARCH$(1,1)$ filter with normally distributed errors to both and convert them to unit Fr\'echet margins via the transformation $(\widehat{X}_i, \widehat{Y}_i) = (- 1 / \log\{\widehat{F}_X(X_i)\}, - 1 / \log\{\widehat{F}_Y(Y_i)\}),$ where $\widehat{F}_X$ and $\widehat{F}_Y$ respectively denote the empirical distribution functions of negative log return for NASDAQ ($X$) and NYSE ($Y$).
+We take weekly maxima of negative log returns and convert them to unit Fr\'echet margins via the transformation $(\widehat{X}_i, \widehat{Y}_i) = (- 1 / \log\{\widehat{F}_\mathcal{X}(\mathcal{X}_i)\}, - 1 / \log\{\widehat{F}_\mathcal{Y}(\mathcal{Y}_i)\}),$ where $\widehat{F}_\mathcal{X}$ and $\widehat{F}_\mathcal{Y}$ respectively denote the empirical distribution functions (normalized by $m + 1$ rather than by $m$ to avoid division by zero) of negative log returns for NASDAQ ($\mathcal{X}$) and NYSE ($\mathcal{Y}$); the supplementary material include the reverse analysis that swaps the roles of NASDAQ and NYSE (i.e.~NASDAQ becomes $\mathcal{Y}$ and NYSE becomes $\mathcal{X}$).
 The raw data and resulting preprocessed data are depicted in Figure~\ref{data_ang}.
 As can be seen from the latter figure the composite indices exhibit a similar dynamics reacting to different economic shocks (9/11 attacks, 2001; 2008 financial crisis; China-US trade war started in 2018) alike.
-The shape of the scatterplot of the negative log returns brought to unit Fr\'echet margins in log-log scale above the boundary threshold evidences the extremal dependence between log returns as they are quite concentrated around the identity line.
+Also, as can be seen from Figure~\ref{data_ang}, the shape of the scatterplot of the negative log returns brought to unit Fr\'echet margins in log-log scale above the boundary threshold evidences intermediate level of extremal dependence between negative log returns.